 A pull-down, single handle?
 A dual-handle with a separate sprayer?
 Commercial, motion-detecting, or pot-filling?
 When it comes to kitchen faucets, it’s easy to get lost in the jargon-weeds.
 If the thought of replacing your kitchen’s ol’ faithful has you feeling overwhelmed, you’re in the right place (and you’re certainly not alone!).
 Read on to learn how to rank and rate today’s kitchen faucets— from fancy high-tech taps to tried-and-true spouts— like a professional home plumber.

-First, consider your sink’s location
+First, consider your sink’s location.

 The location of your kitchen faucet is the biggest determiner of the form and style options you have.
 Most faucets are deck or counter-mounted.
 That means the faucet is installed on the edge of your sink or behind the sink on the countertop itself.
 You’ll have thousands of faucets to choose from if you have a deck or counter-mounted fixture.